dakindre/Multi-Label-Image-Ontology/README.md

           * 3.3.1.
 Understand the Relationship of RDF and LPG
           * 3.3.2.
 Importing Data into LPG
           * 3.3.3.
 Graphical View of Data
-          * 3.3.4.
-Programmatic View of Data
-               * 3.3.4.1.
-Querying the Database
 4. Reproduce
      * 4.1.
 File Explanation
      * 4.2.
 Procedure